jrmhx/GopherIndexer/README.md

   - `WARNING`: warning messages, ANSI color code: yellow
   - `SEVERE`: severe error messages, ANSI color code: red
 - The successfully fetched files can be found in the `download_files` directory under the project root directory after running the application.
 The file name might be changed for a safe file-save operation.

+## Edge Cases Handling

+- The application handles the edge case where the server response is empty or null.
+- The application handles the edge case where the server response is too large to be read.
+- The application handles the edge case where the server response is not a valid Gopher item.
+- The application handles the edge case where the server response is a type 3 error message.
+- The application handles the edge case where the server has duplicate directories.
+- The application handles the edge case where the server has a circular reference to itself.
+- The application handles the edge case where the server has a very deep directory structure. (you can manually set depth limit).

 ## Output